vuejs/vuefire/docs/guide/realtime-data.md

 } = useDocument(contactSource)
 ```

 Notice how we rename `data` to whatever makes more sense for the context.
-It's important to note

 ::: warning
-All of the properties that can be defined on the Ref are defined as [non-enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) which means they won't be copied over when using the spread operator e.g. `const { data, ...rest } = useDocument(contactSource)`.
-This is to ensure they are completely ignored in other places like devtools.
+All of the properties that can be defined on the `Ref` are defined as [non-enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) which means they won't be copied over when using the spread operator e.g. `const { data, ...rest } = useDocument(contactSource)`.
+This is to ensure they are completely ignored and do not cerate problems in other places like devtools.
 :::

-## VueFire extras
+## VueFire additions

 VueFire adds a few properties to the data snapshot to make it easier to work with.

 ### Document's `id`

-Each document/object, has an `id` property that is the key of the document/object.
-This is useful when you want to display the id of the document/object in your template.
+Each document/object, has an convenient `id` property that is the id/key of the document/object.
 It's set as a non enumerable property so it won't be copied over when using the spread operator.

 <FirebaseExample>